liferay/liferay-ckeditor/README.md

 - The "preversion" script will run, which effectively runs `yarn ci` again.
 - The "package.json" gets updated with the new version number.
 - The "version" script will run, which checks that the proposed version number matches the expected format and corresponds to the version in the CKEditor submodule and build artifacts.
-- A tagged commit is created.
+- A tagged commit is created, including the changes to the CHANGELOG that you staged in a prior step.
 - The "postversion" script will run, which automatically does `git push` and performs a `yarn publish`, prompting for confirmation along the way.

 After the release, you can confirm that the packages are correctly listed in the NPM registry: